If you’ve ever dreamed of attending a small and quaint liberal arts college in the Northwestern US, read on to find out how to get into Reed College.

 This recommendation provides insight into your academic abilities, personal qualities, character, and overall suitability for higher education.

-It’s also required that applicants submit their high school transcripts.
-High school transcripts provide the school with a comprehensive record of your academic performance throughout high school.
+Applicants are also required to submit their high school transcripts, which provide the school with a comprehensive record of their academic performance throughout high school.

 If you’ve attended a college, Reed College requires that you submit your college transcripts.
 Sometimes, some of those college credits can be transferred and used at the college you plan on attending.